Elora, Ontario: Tourism

-Many tourists visit Elora on day trips, attracted by the historic nature of the town or the Grand River Raceway with horse racing and slot machines.
-It has many small shops, pubs, cafés, restaurants and art galleries.
-These are often in buildings built during the mid 19th century.
+Many tourists visit Elora on day trips, drawn by the town's historic character or the Grand River Raceway, which hosts horse racing and slot machines.
+It has many small shops, pubs, cafés, restaurants, and art galleries.
+These are often in buildings built in the mid-19th century.
 The Gorge Cinema is Canada's oldest continuously running repertory theatre.
 The annual Elora Festival & Singers event is particularly popular.

 The Elora Gorge and its Conservation Area are at the edge of town.
-The park offers canoeing, paddleboat rentals, hiking, camp-grounds, fishing and picnicking.
+The park offers canoeing, paddleboat rentals, hiking, campgrounds, fishing, and picnicking.
 Some of the limestone cliffs are 12 metres (40 feet) high.
-At the eastern end of the village is the Elora Quarry Conservation Area, a scenic former limestone quarry, and is now a popular swimming area.
+At the eastern end of the village is the Elora Quarry Conservation Area, a scenic former limestone quarry, which is now a popular swimming area.

-Restored buildings on Mill St., (shops and restaurants), line the Grand River in the downtown area.

-In 2001, a group of citizens organized an arts and cultural centre, the Elora Centre for the Arts, at the site of a century school whose headmaster had been at one time David Boyle, who was well known as an educator in the late 1800s.
+In 2001, a group of citizens organized an arts and cultural centre, the Elora Centre for the Arts, at the site of a century-old school whose headmaster, at one time, was David Boyle, well known as an educator in the late 1800s.

-The township of Centre Wellington has an active historical society and operates the Wellington County Museum and Archives in a historic stone building in Aboyne, halfway between Elora and Fergus, Ontario.
+The County of Wellington has an active historical society and operates the Wellington County Museum and Archives in a historic stone building in Aboyne, halfway between Elora and Fergus, Ontario.
 This two-storey Italianate-style stone building was the oldest known state-supported poorhouse or almshouse in Canada, called the House of Industry and Refuge when it opened in 1877.
-The museum opened in 1975 and the building was designated a National Historic Site of Canada in 1995.
+The museum opened in 1975, and the building was designated a National Historic Site of Canada in 1995.